revk/SolarSystem/README.md

 # SolarSystem

-## alarm panel

-A complete alarm panel and access control system running on a Raspberry Pi

-- Works with Galaxy alarm parts over RS485 bus (Max Reader, Keypad, RIO)
+Modular access control and alarm system.

-- Works with WiFi connected ESP32 modules
+## ESP32 code for modules
-- See SolarSystem.pages/pdf for more details

-## PCBs

-This includes KiCad PCB designs and 3D case designs.
+Modules work as a mesh over WiFi, and one connects to a back end cloud management system.
+PCB designs are included (KiCad) as are 3D printable case designs.

 ## solar system cloud